Creating resources for varying screens

 Resolution – The total number of pixels on the screen.
 When developing applications, resolution is not as important as screen size and density.

-Density-independent pixel (dp) – This is a virtual unit of measure to allow layouts to be designed independent of density.
-To convert dp into screen pixels the following formula is used:
+Density-independent pixel (dp) – A virtual unit of measure to allow layouts to be designed independent of density.
+This formula is used to convert dp into screen pixels:

 px = dp × dpi ÷ 160